Jiang Yuyuan: Gymnastics career

 At the 2008 Beijing Olympics, Jiang helped the Chinese team to win the team gold medal at the Olympics.
 Individually, she finished in 6th place in the all-around competition and finished 4th place in the floor exercise event final.
 Jiang competed at the Olympics with an elbow injury, specifically periosteum inflammation.
 Her coach disclosed that the injury greatly affected her performance at the Olympics, particularly on vault, where pain prevented her from successfully executing her 2.5-twisting Yurchenko (Amanar), which was crucial for her success in the individual all-around final.
 As a result of the injury, Chinese coach Lu Shanzhen also decided to pull Jiang from the vault rotation in the team finals, replacing her with Deng Linlin 20 minutes before the competition began.

 In 2009, she participated in the 2009 Summer Universiade.
 She won a team gold medal with her teammates, Cheng Fei, He Ning, Zhou Zhuoru and Liu Nanxi.

 In 2010, Jiang was selected to compete for the team of women representing China at the 2010 World Championships.
 The team qualified second into the team final, while Jiang herself qualified 4th into the all-around final along with teammate Huang Qiushuang.
-She also placed 5th on uneven bars, but did not advance into the final due to the 'two per country rule' while her teammates He Kexin and Huang Qiushuang qualified first and second.
+She also placed 5th on uneven bars, but she did not advance into the final due to the 'two per country rule', as her teammates He Kexin and Huang Qiushuang qualified first and second.
 In the team final, Jiang participated in all four events.
 Despite falls and mistakes made by Jiang and her teammates, the Chinese women team managed to secure a bronze medal, following Russia and the United States.
 In the all-around final, Jiang finished 2nd behind Russia's Aliya Mustafina, with a total score of 59.998.
-Jiang also competed in the Toyota cup winning gold on uneven bars 15.425 and bronze on floor, 14.175 behind Aliya Mustafina and Sui Lu who tied for gold.
+Jiang also competed in the Toyota Cup, winning gold on uneven bars and bronze on floor behind Aliya Mustafina and Sui Lu, who tied for gold.

-On March 24, 2011, Jiang is set to compete in Canada's Wild Rose Cup along with newcomers and juniors Huang Huidan and Shang Chunsong.

 She was selected as an alternate for the 2012 Summer Olympics in London.

-Jiang has served as the captain of the Chinese team since 2010.
-At the National Training Center, her responsibilities include looking after younger gymnasts at the dormitory.
+Jiang served as the captain of the Chinese team after 2010.
+At the National Training Center, her responsibilities included looking after younger gymnasts at the dormitory.